When do you need to collect a sales tax exemption certificate?

 Are there exceptions?

-- Webmasters and IT personnel who set up online shopping carts
+- IT personnel who set up online shopping carts

-- Sales teams that regularly interact with customers one-on-one
+- Sales teams that interact with customers one-on-one

-Equipping your employees with the right software and training them to recognize when it’s time to ask for a certificate will make things easier on everyone.
+Whoever bears the responsibility should be trained to recognize the right time to ask for a certificate.
+That will make things easier on everyone.